Georgetown ABC License Moratorium Zone

 - Those in or to be located in Georgetown Park, Georgetown Park II, Prospect Place Mall, Georgetown Court and Washington Harbor.

-More details on the Georgetown Moratorium Zone may be reviewed in both DC Official Code Title 25 Section 339 and DC Municipal Regulations Title 23 Section 305, as found in the ABC Laws and Regulations.
+More details on the Georgetown Moratorium Zone may be reviewed in DC Municipal Regulations Title 23 Section 305, as found in the ABC Laws and Regulations.
+Special restrictions for the Georgetown historic district are available in DC Official Code Title 25 Section 339.

 A downloadable version of the Georgetown Moratorium Zone map is also available.